lowRISC/opentitan/doc/project/technical_committee.md

 * Put aside sufficient time on a week-by-week basis to active proposals and give feedback.
 * Act in the best interests of the OpenTitan project.
 * Collaborate to deliver on the responsibilities of the Technical Committee (see above).
+* Proactively seek to identify contributors who should be nominated for committer status.

 ## Membership
 The OpenTitan Technical Committee membership is: